rmuit/sharpspring-restapi/README.md

 ## API Bugs

-Most strange behavior of the Sharpspring REST API has been documented or partly mitigated/hidden by this library.
+Most strange behavior of the Sharpspring REST API has been documented or partly mitigated/hidden away by this library.
 However if you are going to do serious work based on the API, there are a couple of things you should at least be aware of, and decide whether you need to take these into account.

 1) Values with non-standard characters (roughly: characters that would be encoded by htmlspecialchars()) are stored in Sharpspring differently depending on